jmvanel/semantic_forms/scala/forms_play/README.md

 - 25   (HTML) : add component to enter a dbpedia URI ( use dbpedia lookup API , by JavaScript )
 - 26   (HTML) : add component to enter an ordered RDF list : use same mechanism as multiple values, but send a Turtle list in parentheses; by JavaScript
 - 27   (HTML) : add component to enter a choice (single or multiple) for owl:OneOf classes ( by JavaScript or HTML 5 )
-- 28 for each URI, display a summary of the resource (rdfs:label, foaf:name, etc, depending on what is present in instance and of the class) instead of the URI : this can use existing specifications of properties in form by class : [foaf.form.ttl](../forms/form_specs/foaf.form.ttl) - WIP
+- 28 for each URI, display a summary of the resource (rdfs:label, foaf:name, etc, depending on what is present in instance and of the class) instead of the URI : this can use existing specifications of properties in form by class : [foaf.form.ttl](../forms/form_specs/foaf.form.ttl) - DONE
 - 29 have a kind of merge in case of diverging modifications in the local endpoint and the original URI
 - 30 (from Dario) : Separation of the attributes of a peer and the list of connected peers: on the left a list with the peer in question and all peers (connected) in its ecosystem and on the right a list of attributes the selected peer
 	* in the left list one should be able to click on a peer so that it becomes the selected peer and its ecosystem appears (and updating on the right with its attributes)